markdown-extended/manifest/mde-manifest.md

 -   the abbreviation term at the beginning of the line between *brackets* `[` and `]` and with:
     -   a leading *asterisk* `*` (without space)
     -   a trailing *colon* `:` (without space)
--   then the full text of the abbreviation
+-   then the full text of the abbreviation after a space

     *[HTML]: Hyper Text Markup Language